-- (U) As you can readily see, if you go looking for something and don't allow for the encoding, you are not likely to find what you want. - (U) So, do Raul a favor and keep your fonts and encodings straight.
+- (U) As you can readily see, if you go looking for something and don't allow for the encoding, you are not likely to find what you want. - (U) So, do Raul a favor and keep your fonts and encodings straight. - (U) If you have a DNI-related question for Raul, please use the "comments/suggestions" function at the bottom of this page to pose it.
+We will make sure Raul gets it.

-"(U//FOUO) SIDtoday articles may not be republished or reposted outside NSANet without the consent of S0121 (DL sid comms)."
+"(U//FOUO) SIDtoday articles may not be republished or reposted outside NSANet without the consent of S0121 ( $\frac{DL\ sid\ comms}{DL\ sid\ comms}$ )."